 Evan Price is a violinist and fiddler best known for his work with The Turtle Island Quartet and The Hot Club of San Francisco (HCSF).
-Before joining either group, however, he attended both The Cleveland Institute of Music and Berklee College of Music and paid his dues as a contest fiddler, winning first place at the U.S. Scottish Fiddling Championship, the Kentucky State Fiddling Championship and in the 18-and-under division of the Canadian Old-Time Fiddle Championship in Shelburne, Ontario .
-He also had the opportunity to perform with many of his fiddling heroes including Stephane Grappelli, Vassar Clements, and Johnny Gimble.
-After joining Turtle Island in 1997, he spent ten years touring extensively in North America and Europe and recorded five acclaimed CDs with the group, two of which received Grammy awards.
-He continues to make his name as a leading voice in gypsy jazz, primarily through his sixteen-plus years of performing and recording with the HCSF.
-In 2013, he was one of the fiddlers featured on Fiddler Magazine’s 20th Anniversary CD and tune book, Fiddlers 20.
-In 2017, he released his debut solo album, Dialogues, an eclectic set of projects such as a unique interpretation of solo Bach, contrapuntal fiddle tunes, and reunions with old friends.
-The previous year, he debuted composition “Concerto for Jazz Violin and Orchestra” with the San Francisco Chamber Orchestra.
-Evan continues to compose and arrange for himself and other ensembles, including Chanticleer, The Delphi Trio, and the New Century Chamber Orchestra, with whom he also occasionally performs.
-He teaches jazz violin and improvisation via PlayWithAPro.com, and at both the California Jazz Conservatory and the University of California, Berkeley.
+He studied violin performance and music theory at the Cleveland Institute of Music and Berklee College of Music.
+He’s won first place at the U.S. National Scottish Fiddling Championship, the Kentucky State Fiddling Championship and in the 18-and-under division of the Canadian Old-Time Fiddle Championship in Shelburne, Ontario, and has performed with many of his fiddling heroes including Stephane Grappelli, Vassar Clements, and Johnny Gimble.
+With Turtle Island, he spent ten years touring extensively in North America and Europe and recorded five acclaimed CDs with the group, two of which received Grammy awards.
+He continues to be a leading voice in gypsy jazz, primarily through his 23-plus years of performing and recording with the HCSF.
+He was one of the fiddlers featured on Fiddler magazine’s 20th Anniversary CD and tune book, Fiddlers 20, and in 2017, released his debut solo album, Dialogues, featuring unique interpretations of solo Bach, contrapuntal fiddle tunes, and reunions with old friends.
+The previous year, he debuted his own “Concerto for Jazz Violin and Orchestra” with the San Francisco Chamber Orchestra.
+The 2015 Swannanoa Gathering saw the premier performance of his unique, 4-string arrangement of “Improvisation No. 2,” by Django Reinhardt, subsequently released as a viral video on social media.
+Evan continues to compose and arrange for himself and other ensembles, including Chanticleer, Vitamin Em, San Jose Chamber Orchestra (for which he also serves as Assistant Concertmaster), and numerous string quartets.
+He teaches jazz violin and improvisation at the California Jazz Conservatory and the University of California, Berkeley.

-A founding member of the David Grisman Quintet and one of the most influential fiddlers alive, Darol Anger is an innovative and popular clinician who works with teachers and students of all ages in school, university, camp and festival settings across the United States, evangelizing interest in contemporary improvising and vernacular strings.
-As an Associate Professor at Berklee College Of Music, through his online Fiddle School at ArtistWorks.com, and work with the American String Teachers Association, the Turtle Island String Quartet, and his current performing group, The Republic of Strings, he brings almost 30 years of experience to teaching and residencies in jazz, blues, fiddle, chamber and orchestra settings.
-He has a passion for intergenerational education and performance as a way to bridge imaginary borders of age and culture.
+One of the most influential fiddlers alive, Darol Anger is an innovative and popular clinician who works with teachers and students of all ages in school, university, camp and festival settings across the United States, helping promote interest in contemporary improvising and vernacular strings.
+He helped drive the evolution of the contemporary string band through his involvement with numerous pathbreaking ensembles such as Mr Sun, with fellow virtuosos Grant Gordy and Joe K.Walsh, his Republic Of Strings, The Turtle Island String Quartet, The David Grisman Quintet, Montreux, The Duo and other ensembles.
+Today Darol can be heard on the Sim City soundtracks and on NPR’s Car Talk theme every week, along with Earl Scruggs, David Grisman and Tony Rice.
+In addition to performing all over the world since 1977, he has recorded and produced scores of important recordings.
+He’s a MacDowell and UCross Fellow, and has received numerous composers’ residencies and grants.
+He has been a featured soloist on dozens of recordings and motion picture soundtracks.
+He received an IBMA Distinguished Achievement Award in 2020 and an ASTA Artist Teacher Award in 2023.
+As an Associate Professor at Berklee College Of Music, through his online Fiddle School at ArtistWorks.com, the Turtle Island String Quartet, the American String Teachers Association, and his performing groups, he brings over 40 years of experience to teaching and residencies in jazz, blues, fiddle, chamber and orchestra settings.
+Darol has a passion for intergenerational education and performance as a way to bridge imaginary borders of age and culture.
 He envisions a great nation of string players, embodied by The Republic of Strings: a floating intergenerational orchestra that plays music scooped from backyards, garages and kitchens in every continent.
-Darol is committed to promoting appreciation of musical diversity and the evolution of personal musical styles based on strong cultural roots, throughout the world.
-He has released a new recording of bluegrassy standards and originals on Adventure Music, entitled E-and’a.
+Darol is committed to promoting appreciation of musical diversity and the evolution of personal musical styles based on strong cultural roots throughout the world.